Libensemble/libensemble/README.rst

 **Support:**

-- The best way to receive support is to email questions to ``libEnsemble@lists.mcs.anl.gov``.
+- The best way to receive support is to open an issue on GitHub_.
 - Communicate (and establish a private channel, if desired) at the `libEnsemble Slack page`_.
 - Join the `libEnsemble mailing list`_ for updates about new releases.
+- Alternatively, feel free to email questions to ``libEnsemble@lists.mcs.anl.gov``.

 **Further Information:**